felender7/CodeTribe-2023/HTML/task3/README.md

 # Assessment 3
 ### Topic - Portfolio Website | Javascript

-A  After successfully completing your “home”, “contact” and “about” pages and integrating your styling to your web pages:
+A.  After successfully completing your “home”, “contact” and “about” pages and integrating your styling to your web pages:
 * Define all your personal information in javascript variables i.e. your name, surname, bio, projects educational background, contact information, etc.